papadopoulos-lab/test-statistician-prediction/README.md

 3. Runs a logistic regression, testing the hypothesis "Are antibiotics in the first five years of life associated with developing Disease X after five years of life?"
 (Note that you are being tested on technical programming skills, do not consider exposure-time or any other kind of epidemiological issues).

-4. Create a plot similar to this:
+4. Creates a plot similar to this:

 ![](output.png)